-A brief guide to our functional medicine-based Enhanced Fertility Protocol program
+A brief guide to a functional medicine-based Enhanced Fertility Protocol program

-When it comes to conceiving, unexpected obstacles may arise – however, functional medicine from the Toronto Functional Medicine Centre (TFMC) can assist with your fertility health journey.
+When it comes to conceiving, unexpected obstacles may arise – however, functional medicine may assist with your fertility health journey.

 Family planning can take a physical, mental and emotional toll on patients, so it may be difficult to grasp how to enhance fertility.
-At the TFMC, we understand your struggles and can address your concerns with compassionate, integrative care with a functional medicine-based Enhanced Fertility Protocol program.
+The functional medicine-based Enhanced Fertility Protocol program takes into consideration and understands your struggles and can address your concerns with compassionate, integrative care.

-Our integrative clinic addresses fertility by applying functional medicine to our Enhanced Fertility Protocol program.
 Functional medicine is a practice that considers each patient’s root causes for triggering imbalances.
 This means that one patient’s fertility concerns are not the same as another patient’s concerns.
-At our clinic, fertility health is treated as a distinct concern within a single individual.
+At a functional medicine clinic, fertility health is treated as a distinct concern within a single individual.

 According to the functional medicine model, all systems in the human body are interrelated.
 This means that unrelated factors could possibly contribute to your conception concerns.
 These factors may include inflammatory foods, insulin resistance, nutritional deficiencies, Celiac disease or other autoimmune conditions that could hinder your chances of getting pregnant (i.e. autoimmune thyroiditis).

-At the TFMC, our Toronto functional medicine-practicing naturopathic doctor and nurse practitioner work alongside patients to understand the scope of their current health issues.
-We may consider the following to establish infertility causes:
+A naturopathic doctor and nurse practitioner will work alongside patients to understand the scope of their current health issues.
+They may consider the following to establish infertility causes: